Jeff-Russ/ror-guides/rails-database.md

 ![missing image](https://s3.amazonaws.com/files.jeffruss.com/img/db_associations.png)

-Obvously this is not showing the full school, there are more than one classroom and many teachers, but this encapsulates the details of the relationships, or "assocations" as they are called in Rails, between the Models.
+Obviously this is not showing the full school, there are more than one classroom and many teachers, but this encapsulates the details of the relationships, or "associations" as they are called in Rails, between the Models.

 Now to consider the more concrete aspects of our chart in action, the Model class defines the structure of the database tables. ___TO CLARIFY,__ although "one model equals one table" that does not mean that the two are synonymous.
 The objects created from the Model class are each a row in the table that the Model class defines.
 In other words, the table in the database is really the Model class plus all of the objects created with the Model class.
 In this sense, the Model class is the table's schema and the object's attributes are the data.

 Now getting back to the topic of associations, the tables themselves have special columns just for the __foreign keys__ that link each row (Model instance) to a row sitting in another table.
 The other table has what's called a __primary key__ which matches the the foreign key and completes the connection between the two tables for a given row.

-With the `Classroom` and `Teacher` models, we will learn about the so called "__One-to-one__" relationship, which is the simplest relatinship you can have.
-Each row in the `teachers` table will have __foreign key__ to link it to a classroom, thus making this table reponsible for "knowing" about it's relationship to the `teachers` table.
+With the `Classroom` and `Teacher` models, we will learn about the so called "__One-to-one__" relationship, which is the simplest relationship you can have.
+Each row in the `teachers` table will have __foreign key__ to link it to a classroom, thus making this table responsible for "knowing" about it's relationship to the `teachers` table.
 In "__one-to-one__" relationships it's generally a design choice as to which table holds the foreign key.
 In Rails, the records (rows) with foreign key are said to "__belong to__" those in the other table so one might choose based on what conceptually feel right.
 Think of the table with the foreign key as the __child table__ and the table referred to as the __parent table__.
 Just like with OOP, the child knows about the parent but the parent doesn't necessarily know about the child.

 With the `Teacher` and `Course` models, we will learn a little bit about the so called "__One-to-many__" relationship.
 Here, the Course should be the side that holds the __foreign key__ since.
 If it was the Teacher side that held it, the `teachers` table would need a new row each time a teacher was assigned to a new course.
 Since each course will only ever have ONE teacher, it makes sense to give it that key since it's schema won't need adjustment each time there is a new course assignment.